A Model for Supporting Youth in Care Transitioning into Adulthood

 - compare the outcomes of youth who entered LifeSet to the outcomes of a matched comparison group of youth who entered a similar non-LifeSet program,

-- conduct focus groups with LifeSet case specialists to learn about their experiences working with youth using the LifeSet model,
+- conduct focus groups with LifeSet case specialists to learn about their experiences working with youth using the LifeSet model, and

 For more information about this project, contact Dr. Amy Dworsky.